 From 1936 onwards, his work took a different direction from the portraiture that had been his mainstay.
 He embarked on a series of paintings which he called the Thirties at Leisure series, illustrating how the public were making use of their leisure time, the availability of which was growing in the thirties, at least to those fortunate enough to be in employment.
 The themes he chose were mostly focussed on the activities of the emerging middle classes – tennis, boating, concerts, ice skating etc. It is noticeable that there is no coverage of working-class pursuits such as football, pigeon racing or pubs.
 His paintings were carefully constructed and surviving drawings show extensive studies being prepared and considerable use of real-life models.
 Where locations can be identified (e.g. Dudley Zoo, Dudley Cricket Club) it is clear that the paintings represent a painstakingly faithful reproduction of the scenes.
 They form a fascinating and impressive collection of work.

 When the second World War started in 1939, he enlisted in the Royal Navy and trained at HMS Vernon while continuing to paint in his spare time.
-In May 1943, whilst stationed ashore at Roedean School in East Sussex, he was killed, apparently while he was walking alone opposite Marine Gate in Brighton when a German bomber jettisoned its payload over the south coast.
-He was only 37, his best years may well have been denied him.
+In May 1943, whilst stationed ashore at Roedean School in East Sussex, he was killed, while he was walking alone opposite Marine Gate in Brighton in a bombing raid.
+He was only 37, his best years had almost certainly been denied him.